tenent007963/telegram-selective-listener/README.md

 Once you have logged in, the application will start listening for messages.

 The messages of the target users will be logged on `stdout`.

+Note: To sign in with other account, terminate the script and delete the file `selective-listener.session`, then start the script again.
+You will be prompted for log in again.